 Russia’s Rosatom to Construct Vietnam’s First Nuclear Power Plant, the 2400MW Ninh Thuan 1 Nuclear Project

-Russia and Vietnam on Monday inked a cooperation agreement that will foresee the construction of Vietnam’s first nuclear power plant, the Ninh Thuan 1 Nuclear Project.
+Reported March 23, 2026 – Russia and Vietnam on Monday inked a cooperation agreement that will foresee the construction of Vietnam’s first nuclear power plant, the Ninh Thuan 1 Nuclear Project.
 Russia’s Rosatom nuclear agency revealed in a statement.
-Also, this nuclear project shows the expanding portfolio of Rosatom in Asia, with the Agency having inked other nuclear developments in countries like Turkey.
+The project is also part of Rosatom’s expanding portfolio in Asia, with the Agency having inked other nuclear developments in countries like Turkey for the Akkuyu nuclear power plant.

 Prime Minister Pham Minh Chinh was visiting energy-rich Russia as Vietnam intends to shore up its fuel reserves at a time of disruption to energy supplies caused by the war in the Middle East.
 This has sparked fears of fuel shortages globally.